Seneca-ICTOER/SPO600/docs/D-ExtraResources/profiling.md

 **Function vs. Method vs. Procedure**

 In procedural languages, called code blocks are often called **functions**.
 When programming in an object-oriented language, called code blocks may be called **methods**.
 Older or more general documentation may refer to called code blocks as **procedures**.
-The distinction between functions, methods, and procedures is effectively one of terminology and "packaging" only - at the machine code (ADD LINK) level, the distinction effectively disappears.
+The distinction between functions, methods, and procedures is effectively one of terminology and "packaging" only - at the [machine code](/E-ComputerArchitecture/machine-language.md) level, the distinction effectively disappears.

 ### Optional Lab

-The SPO600 Profiling Lab (ADD LINK) was used in previous semesters in the SPO600 course.
+The [SPO600 Profiling Lab]() (ADD LINK) was used in previous semesters in the SPO600 course.
 It is not a required lab in the current version of the course.